kvarak/dnd/docs/_Classes/feyblood.md

 * Moods, desires and fancies are like the weather: they come in wide varieties and are bound to change.

 </div>

-### Fluid Magics
-Starting when you choose this affinity at 1st level, people meeting you for the first time often take a liking to you.
-As long as you are friendly and nice to them, you have proficiency on Charisma checks made against them (with the exception of Intimidation).

-You learn additional spells when you reach certain levels, shown in the Feyblood Affinity Spells table.
-These spells are feyblood spells for you, and they don't count against the number of feyblood spells you know.

 #### Feyblood Affinity Spells
 | Feyblood level | Sidhe Spells |